 Another thing she did that couldn’t be replicated was her and Ryan Hurd debuted their song “What Would This World Do Without You” they wrote for a beloved Nashville songwriter and producer busbee who passed away in September which I mentioned in my Carly Pearce track-by-track post.
-It was a very sobering moment and emotionally vulnerable song.
+It was a very sobering moment and an emotionally vulnerable song.
 It was the most silent I’ve ever heard a crowd be at a concert.
 Did I cry?
 Of course.
 She wasn’t about to end the show this way because she still had to take us to church with her breakthrough hit that she co-wrote with busbee.
 And that’s how it ended.
 A poetically beautiful ending from a show I won’t ever forget.

 What’s the best concert you’ve ever experienced?
 Are you a Maren Morris fan?